IHTSDO/snomed-drools/README.md

 # Snomed Drools Engine (Beta)
 A SNOMED CT Concept Validation Engine using Drools (Business Rules Engine).

-This component is used in the Single Concept Authoring tool to validate the parts of a concept which have changed during authoring.
+This component is used in the IHTSDO Single Concept Authoring tool to validate the parts of a concept which have changed during authoring.

 To integrate this tool with your system please implempent these interfaces:
 - [Domain object inferfaces](https://github.com/IHTSDO/snomed-drools/tree/master/src/main/java/org/ihtsdo/drools/domain)